What is the Illinois Life & Health Insurance Guaranty Association?

 How will I know if my life or health insurance company is insolvent?

 You will receive a notification from the Receiver (the state insurance department overseeing the company) if your insurance company is found to be insolvent and ordered liquidated.

 Where can I get advice on purchasing life, health, or annuity products?

 The Illinois GA does not provide advice on the purchase of insurance products, nor does the Illinois GA provide financial advice or comment on the financial condition of any particular company.
 You may contact the Illinois Department of Insurance regarding information on a particular company and insurance products in general.

 Are you a State agency?

-No. The Illinois GA is a private entity, with its membership made up of all the life and health insurers licensed in the state.
-The Illinois GA was created by the legislature to serve as a safety net (subject to statutory limits) for Illinois residents should their life or health insurer fail.
+No. The Illinois GA is a private entity, with its membership made up of all the life and health insurers and health maintenance organizations licensed in the state.
+The Illinois GA was created by the legislature to serve as a safety net (subject to statutory limits) for Illinois residents should their life or health insurer or health maintenance organization fail.